-The VC's Awards for Programs that Enhance Learning recognise learning and teaching support programs and services that make an outstanding contribution to the quality of student learning and the quality of the student experience at UTAS.
+The VC's Awards for Learning and Teaching Programs recognise learning and teaching support programs and services that contribute to the quality of student learning and the student experience at UTAS.
 These awards are given to exemplary programs and services whose effectiveness has been demonstrated through strenuous evaluation.

-Program applications must address only one of the following six categories:
+Program applications must select one of the following six categories:

 - Widening participation